nortikin/sverchok/docs/Unit_01/lesson_01.rst

 |sincos_img1|

 See the outputs of the ``SinCos``, each element of these new ranges represent a component (x or y) of the set of Vectors we want to make. **Sine** will represent ``Y`` and **Cosine** will be ``X``.

+   *Note*: I minimized the stethoschope node for visual readability (click the little triangle), stethoschope has many features that are not not useful to us right now.

 **Making Vectors from a range of numbers**